pranikc/qmj-factor-replication/README.md

 │   ├── utils.py              # Helper functions (winsorization, z-scoring)
 │   └── generate_excess_returns.py  # Main script that ties everything together
-├── data/                      # Cached data (not in repo, created by scripts) ├── output/                    # Results and diagnostics └── docs/                      # Methodology notes and guides
+├── data/                      # Cached data (not in repo, created by scripts) └── output/                    # Results and diagnostics
 ```

 The pipeline runs in three stages: data extraction from WRDS, quality score calculation, and portfolio formation with excess return computation.